PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 ### The Database image
 Since the MySQL database should run in a separate container, let us do something similar for the database as we did for the web application.

-Start by creating a new folder inside the Docker folder to store information about the database image.
+Start by creating a new folder inside `/platform` to store information about the database image.
 In this document we will refer to that sub-folder as `/platform/database`.
 Create a new file in this sub-folder called `Dockerfile` with the content similar to the one in <FigureNumber /> below.
 That Dockerfile describes an image inheriting from `mysql:5.7.24`, which is an image that runs a MySQL server.
+Read more about [the MySQL image](https://hub.docker.com/_/mysql) on Docker Hub.

 <Figure caption="The content of Dockerfile in the database folder.">